*Updated: June 23, 2022

 Don’t send too many emails: Not only is this annoying, but it comes across as salesy.

-Funnel new people into your newsletter and making up for any folks who unsubscribe by using the Facebook call to action button to drive email sign-ups.
+Funnel new people into your newsletter and make up for any folks who unsubscribe by using the Facebook action button or creating Facebook call-to-action ads to drive email sign-ups.

 If you have a large number of folks who unsubscribe in a short period of time, examine what took place right before that action.
 Did you send a newsletter out?
 There must be something about the newsletter or its frequency that led to the unsubscribes.
 Find out what happened and fix it.